Information on Failure to Appear Court Cases

 What Excuses are Accepted in Failure to Appear Cases?

 In contrast, there are a few instances where you will not be penalized for failing to appear in court.
 There is no set definition of “good cause for failure to appear”, but the court will take into consideration your individual case and circumstances in order to determine if you have a valid excuse for failing to appear or not.

 There are three major cases where there is good cause for failure to appear.

 Three Major Cases:

-- Unforeseeable events: If an unforeseeable emergency occurs and there is not time to notify the court, this might be enough to get you out of a failure to appear charge.
+- Unforeseeable events: If an unforeseeable emergency occurs and there is no time to notify the court, this might be enough to get you out of a failure to appear charge.
 An example of one such unforeseeable event is a medical emergency in which you are rushed to the hospital and kept overnight.
-In the event of an emergency surgery or other medical emergency, you might not have the opportunity to inform the court that you will be unable to appear in court.
+In the event of an emergency surgery or medical emergency, you might not have the opportunity to inform the court that you will be unable to appear in court.

 - Lawyer withdraws without notice: If you have legal counsel who is supposed to go to court for you and he or she withdraws as your legal representative suddenly (usually within a week before the hearing) and if you were not aware that this representative would not appear in court, you will not be held responsible in most cases.